RJohnPaul/EchoNews/README.md

 - **Data Processing**: Custom NLP pipelines for content analysis

 ### Infrastructure
-- **Database**: PostgreSQL hosted on Supabase for reliable data persistence
+- **To Do ->** `Database: PostgreSQL hosted on Supabase for reliable data persistence`
-- **AI Integration**: LLaMA models optimized for text summarization tasks
+- **AI Integration**: LLaMA model optimized for text summarization tasks
-- **Deployment**: Vercel for frontend services, Render for backend processes
+- **Deployment**: Vercel for frontend services, Render for backend processes and fastapi initialization

 ## Installation Guide